hello-robot/stretch_tutorials/ros2/example_2.md

 msg.ranges = new_ranges
 self.pub.publish(msg)
 ```
-Substitute in the new ranges in the original message, and republish it.
+Substitute the new ranges in the original message, and republish it.

 ```python
 def main(args=None):